Dear Experts,

 From India, Ahmadabad

-However, If the person utilizes those leaves to adjust against the notice period, it means he is availing those leaves.
-Should in this case as well the company is under obligation to pay for such leaves?
+However, if the person utilizes those leaves to adjust against the notice period, it means he is availing those leaves.
+Should, in this case as well, the company is under obligation to pay for such leaves?

-In such cases (where employees are allowed to adjust leaves against notice period) and if someone is adjusting 1 or 2 days is a different scene.
-However is say a person like this who wishes to adjust 60 days leaves against notice pay so that he can stop going to this office sooner, what should be the relieving date?
+Again, I would like to ask: In such cases (where employees are allowed to adjust leaves against the notice period) and if someone is adjusting 1 or 2 days, it is a different scenario.
+However, if say a person like this who wishes to adjust 60 days' leaves against notice pay so that he can stop going to this office sooner, what should be the relieving date?

 a) Last working day